Minimum Hardware Requirements for Use @ Lehigh

-Existing Computers vs. New Computer Purchases
+Currently-owned Computers vs. New Computer Purchases

-These specifications are the bare minimum specifications for a computer you have already owned for some time that you are planning to bring with you to campus.
+These specifications are the bare minimum specifications for a computer you have owned for some time and that you are planning to bring with you to campus.
 These requirements ensure that a computer will be able to run all the necessary software used in typical coursework.

 New Computer Purchase